 For such little people, my two toddlers sure have massive appetites - especially when it comes to carbs.
 As soon as they spot (or sniff!) any kind of bread product they immediately claim to be hungry and want to eat it.
 To try and save some money (and make sure I know what they are actually consuming) I've been making my own Vegemite and Cheese Scrolls in the Thermomix.

 One of the things I like most about this recipe is that there is no yeast involved, because to be honest, I find it a little scary to work with!

 This recipe takes no time to whip up (thanks to not needing to prove as no yeast) and you can have a batch of these tasty vegemite and cheese scrolls ready to be devoured by your little people in no time at all.

-Preheat your oven to 210 degrees and line an oven tray with baking paper.
+- Preheat your oven to 210 degrees celsius (fan-forced) and line an oven tray with baking paper.

-Spread the vegemite over the dough, leaving a 2cm gap around the edges.
+- Spread the Vegemite over the dough, leaving a 2cm gap around the edges.
 Sprinkle the cheese - reserve approximately ¼ cup of cheese.

 Do your kids love carbs too?